 According to MLP SE's Articles of Association, the Executive Board at MLP SE comprises at least two members.
 The Supervisory Board decides on the number of Executive Board members, their appointment and the revocation of their appointment as well as the conclusion, amendment and termination of the employment contracts with Executive Board members.
-The members of the Executive Board are Dr. Uwe Schroeder-Wildberg (CEO), Manfred Bauer and Reinhard Loose.
+The members of the Executive Board are Dr. Uwe Schroeder-Wildberg (CEO and Chairman of the Board), Manfred Bauer and Reinhard Loose.

-As per the recommendations of the GCGC 2019, an age limit is to be specified for members of the Executive Board and disclosed in the Declaration of Corporate Governance.
-There is no set age limit for members of the Executive Board at MLP.
+As per the recommendations of the GCGC 2022, an age limit is to be specified for members of the Executive Board and disclosed in the declaration on corporate governance.
+No age limit is set for members of the Executive Board.
 The appointment of members of the Executive Board should be based solely on their knowledge, skills and specialist experience.

-As per Recommendation B.2 of the GCGC 2019, the Supervisory Board should work together with the Executive Board to secure long-term succession planning.
+As per Recommendation B.2 of the GCGC 2022, the Supervisory Board should work together with the Executive Board to secure long-term succession planning.
 As the financial holding company, § 25d (11) of the German Banking Act (KWG) already stipulates that the Supervisory Board at MLP SE must adhere to institutionalised principles when identifying applicants to fill a management position and when preparing election nominations, as well as when checking the basic principles employed by management for selection and appointment of the persons at the upper management level.
 The Supervisory Board has approved a requirements profile for members of the Executive Board at MLP SE, which addresses the professional and personal aptitude of potential candidates.
-Alongside this, the Supervisory Board at MLP SE has already been including the topic of long-term succession planning on the agenda of a Supervisory Board meeting at least once a year on a recurring basis since 2014.
+Alongside this, the Supervisory Board of MLP SE has already been including the topic of long-term succession planning in the agenda of its meetings at least once every year for quite some time.
 This focuses on discussion of both conceptual issues associated with succession planning and specific potential candidates.
-In accordance with above requirement profile, the Supervisory Board reviews whether a defined group of persons regularly possesses adequate theoretical (banking) knowledge and practical (banking) experience or whether targeted development of a group of individual candidates can be achieved through a development programme within the company to acquire the necessary theoretical and practical experience in the form of individual measures.
+In accordance with above requirement profile, the Supervisory Board regularly reviews whether a defined group of persons possesses adequate theoretical knowledge and practical experience including managing a financial holding or whether targeted development of a group of individual candidates can be achieved through a development programme within the company to acquire the necessary theoretical and practical experience in the form of individual measures.